 But to be really book-ready, you need two more steps.

 Step 2—Build Your Audience.
 Chances are you’re itching to work on your book, even while griping through the research and countless re-writes.
 Yes, because you’re bringing your ideas into the world, but also because it feels controllable.

 Audience-building on the other hand, feels anything but.

 You have to put yourself out there and there’s often no immediate payback.
 So it gets easier to avoid (or delay) and six months, twelve months, eighteen months later, you’ve still got a piddly audience.

 The secret?
 Build your tribe while you work on the book.
 Just a little bit every day—15 minutes, maybe 30 minutes when you can spare a bit more.
 You’ll create a built-in market for your book when it’s finally available.

-- Picking two or three social media platforms for your business/book.
+- Picking one, maybe two social media platforms for your business/book.

 - Proactively following and engaging your tribe in ways appropriate to the medium.
 Twitter for example grows at a snail’s pace if you sit back and wait.
 But your influence can leap forward if you search and follow the people you most want in your circle.